thsur/google-custom-search/Readme.md

+# Annotated Google Search

+## What it does

+...

 ## Requirements

 PHP > 5.5 with SQLite3

 ## Making it work

+In case you want more than just browse the code.

 ### Obtain keys

 You'll need two keys to be able to query Google's Custom Search API: